Women’s soccer is gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.

 It’s encouraging and empowering to see people in the stands and hear the crowd ebb and flow with the game.

-This is a great way to support players, and it also supports the sport.
+This is a great way to support players, and it also helps the sport.
 Again, it shows interest and contributes financially (however small).

 Interact on Social Media